open-siege/siege-studio/README.md

   * Support for adding the game to a launcher such as GOG or Steam.
   * Support for adding a game to an existing entry in GOG or Steam, especially for sequels or related games (for example adding Fury3 to Terminal Velocity).

 ### Setup and Build Instructions

-_Caution!_ The instructions are currently incorrect because of a move from Conan 1 to Conan 2 and thus are no longer correct.
-Updates are coming soon.

-New to C++, CMake or Conan?
-Checkout this set of examples with instructions to get started: https://github.com/matthew-rindel/hello-cpp-durban

 If you don't already have Conan on your system, find instructions here: https://conan.io/downloads.html

 To configure and build a debug build, use: